wavesplatform/waves-lessons/lessons/EN/B. How the waves works/g. Waves infrastructure products and tools/lesson.md

 ## Waves toolset ##

 The Waves blockchain platform has many ready solutions for working with the blockchain.
-It is presented in a vast variety of tools that help both developers and regular blockchain users.
+It is presented in a wide variety of tools that help both developers and regular blockchain users.

-Below we will run through different tools and discover how they all can give you the best experience of the Waves blockchain interaction.
+Below we will run through different tools and discover how they can give you the best experience of the Waves blockchain interaction.
-There are 6 major instruments that are absolutely free to use:
+There are six major instruments that are free to use:
 - **<u>[Waves Explorer](#waves-explorer)</u>**
     Online service that allows you to browse the Waves blockchain data.
 - **<u>[Signer]()</u>**
-    A TypeScript/JavaScript library featuring signing and broadcasting transactions on users behalf.
+    A TypeScript/JavaScript library features signing and broadcasting transactions on users’ behalf.
 - **<u>[Waves IDE](#waves-ide)</u>**
     Online environment for developing, testing, and deploying [Ride](#ridetopic) smart contracts.
 - **<u>[Node REST API](#node-rest-api)</u>**
-    Main interface for interacting with the Waves blockchain within different [networks]().
+    The main interface for interacting with the Waves blockchain within different [networks]().
 - **<u>[Software Development Kits](#software-development-kits)</u>**
-    Libraries intended for creation, signing, broadcasting [transactions](), and reading data from the Waves blockchain.
+    Libraries are intended for creation, signing, broadcasting [transactions](), and reading data from the Waves blockchain.
 - **<u>[IDE Plugins](#ide-plugins)</u>**

 ### Waves explorer ###

-If you would like to browse the Waves blockchain data, the [Waves Explorer](https://new.wavesexplorer.com/) is the correct place for that.
+If you want to browse the Waves blockchain data, the [Waves Explorer](https://new.wavesexplorer.com/) is the correct place.
-Please, keep in mind that all the blockchain data can exist within 3 major [Waves networks (Mainnet, Testnet, and Stagenet)]().
+Please, keep in mind that all the blockchain data can exist within three major [Waves networks (Mainnet, Testnet, and Stagenet)]().
-As well, it can be any [custom blockchain network](https://docs.waves.tech/en/waves-node/private-waves-network) you can create.
+It can also be any [custom blockchain network](https://docs.waves.tech/en/waves-node/private-waves-network) you can create.

 All the information you would be able to see on the screen would depend on the chosen network:
 ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/B.%20How%20the%20waves%20works/g.%20Waves%20infrastructure%20products%20and%20tools/images/wavesexp_net.png?raw=true)